-Newcastle University student, Rachel Storer was the winner of the inaugural Brian White Scholarship.
+Charles Sturt University student, Kamin Gock was the winner of the 2018 Brian White Scholarship.

 “The Brian White Scholarship provided me with incredible experience.
 It was hands on and I was learning from experienced journalists in both AM and FM newsrooms.
 I advise all final year or graduate communications students to apply for the scholarship.”

-Students were judged across a number of areas including a general knowledge questionnaire, recording a live cross to a breaking story, writing five radio news stories and outlining how they would ensure accuracy of information if they were covering a natural disaster.
+The eight finalists attended a news workshop at the Nova studios in Sydney with news directors Deborah Clay (ARN), Michelle Stephenson (Nova), Erin Maher (MML) and Natasha Jobson (SCA) putting the students through their paces with a series of radio newsroom-focused tasks.
+Students were judged across a number of areas including: a general knowledge questionnaire; recording a live cross to a breaking story; writing five radio news stories; and outlining how they would ensure accuracy of information if they were covering a natural disaster.

 All the radio news directors were impressed by the enthusiasm and expertise of the finalists.

-After completing the eight-week paid scholarship work attachment in Sydney, consisting of two weeks each at Macquarie Media, Southern Cross Austereo, Australian Radio Network and Nova Entertainment, Rachel was offered a full time job with SCA at Hit 106.9 Newcastle.
+After completing the eight-week paid scholarship work attachment in Sydney, consisting of two weeks each at MML, SCA, ARN and Nova, Rachel was offered a full time job with SCA at Hit 106.9 Newcastle.